-As we reach the 20th anniversary of the founding of Guinness Global Investors in 2003, we are delighted to publish our 2022 Stewardship Report, covering our stewardship approach, activities, and outcomes over the calendar year, covering the 12 principles set out in the 2020 iteration of the UK Stewardship Code.
+We are delighted to publish our 2023 Stewardship Report, covering our stewardship approach, activities, and outcomes over the calendar year, under the 12 principles set out in the 2020 iteration of the UK Stewardship Code.

-The 20th anniversary makes us reflect on our achievements as a company over the past two decades.
+This Stewardship Report provides us the opportunity to reflect on our achievements in the past year, and over the past two decades since the founding of Guinness Global Investors, as well as looking into future opportunities.
 The development of our responsible investment approach has a central place among them, building on the strong sense of fiduciary duty from many years of experience in the asset management industry.
 Beginning with the launch of our first dedicated sustainable strategy in 2006, we have developed a consistent approach to stewardship throughout our investment activities.
-We have received external recognition of this when we were accepted as a signatory to the Stewardship Code in 2022.
+We have received external recognition of this when we became a signatory to the Stewardship Code in 2022.
+This report documents examples of where our Investment Team have actively engaged with portfolio companies, and describes the outcomes of these engagements.